netbeez/bash-style-guide/bash-style-guide.md

 ### Globals
 Limit the use of globals.
 Most variables should be declared as `local`.

+Put your globals in `main` and pass them around.
+That's what `main` is for!

 #### `declare` statement
 The `declare` statement creates a variable with "normal" scoping.
 Use the readonly flag (`-r`) when possible.
 Use `-a` to indicate an array.
 Use `-i` to indicate an integer. `declare` should only be used in the *global* scope.